StackVista/stackstate-docs/use/metrics-and-events/event-notifications.md

 ![StackState event notification in Slack with possible root cause information](../../.gitbook/assets/slack_alert.png)

-## Add an event handler to a view
+## Event handlers

 Event handlers can be added to a StackState view to send event notifications or trigger actions in response to health state change events or problem events that are generated within the view.
+The event handler will listen to generated events and run a configured event handler function when the configured [event type](#event-types-for-notifications) is generated.

 You can add an event handler to a view from the StackState UI [Manage Event Handlers](/use/stackstate-ui/views/manage-event-handlers.md) pane.